Taxation of Personal Injury Settlements

 Type of Recovery and Why it Matters - You may recover money for physical injuries or for non-physical injuries such as lost wages, emotional or punitive damages.
 You may receive compensation for both types of injuries in a personal injury case.
 A civil rights case will generally not include compensation for physical injury.
 Generally, recoveries for physical harm are not taxable.
 Other types of monetary settlements are taxable.

-Your Attorney’s Role - There are two potential areas where you will need to make choices:
+Your Attorney’s Role - There are topics to consider:

 - Make sure you talk to your attorney about tax consequences.